xrenaa/Human-Motion-Analysis-with-Deep-Metric-Learning/README.md

 - [ ] Layer Normalization LSTM
 - [x] Self-Attention
 - [x] Training
+- [ ] Improve Dataloader

 Instead of a Bi-direction Layer Normalization LSTM, we use a non-normalizaiton bi-direction GRU version.
+And for now, the dataloader may use a large memory of your cpu, if there is any problems, make the parameter: num_MMD_NCA_Groups of "MMD_NCA_Dataset" smaller.

 ### Dataset:
 I clean the dance dataset of https://arxiv.org/abs/1801.07388